Kevin Bray (director)

 Kevin Bray is an American film, television, commercial and music video director.
 Bray attended the University of Michigan and the University of Paris (Sorbonne) before completing his studies at New York University's Tisch School of the Arts.
 Bray also goes by his initials, KGB.
+Bray is the brother of record producer, Stephen Bray.

 Career

 Beginning his career as a music video director, Bray has directed music videos for a number of artists, including Anita Baker, Jessica Simpson, Jennifer Lopez, Brandy, Christina Aguilera, Lauryn Hill, De La Soul, Whitney Houston, Savage Garden, Celine Dion, among others.